nwrenger/schiller-db/README.md

 The Server calls are:

-- 5 for each data table (user, criminals, presence)
+- 5 for each data table (user, criminal, absence)
 - stats - getting general statistics
 - info